Explorer

 History

 Adopted on September 30, 1966, the day of independence.
-Botswana chose its own unique design rather than using Pan-African colors to emphasize its commitment to racial equality.
+Botswana uniquely chose its own design rather than using Pan-African colors to emphasize its commitment to racial equality and neutral identity.

 Construction